-- Demonstrate the process of preparing the sugarcane cultivation site and planting the setts. - Demonstrate the process of carrying out macro and micronutrient management of field crops. - Describe the process of managing weed growth in crop fields. - Demonstrate the process of performing integrated pest and disease management for sugarcane crop. - Demonstrate the process of performing irrigation management for field crops. - Demonstrate the process of carrying out harvesting, ratooning and marketing of sugarcane. - Describe the process of undertaking employability and entrepreneurial practices. - Describe the process of engaging in collective farming/activity. - Demonstrate various practices to maintain personal hygiene, cleanliness, and safety at the workplace.
+- Describe the process of selecting and preparing the site and sowing the cotton seeds - Demonstrate the process of carrying out macro and micronutrient management of field crops - Demonstrate the process of integrated pest and disease management for cotton crops. - Demonstrate the process of performing weed and integrated pest and disease management for cotton crops. - Demonstrate the process of carrying out harvesting, post-harvest management and marketing the cotton. - Describe the process of undertaking employability and entrepreneurial practices. - Describe the process of engaging in collective farming/activity - Demonstrate various practices to maintain personal hygiene, cleanliness, and safety at the workplace.